johnkerl/miller/docs6/src/reference-dsl-operators.md

 A few caveats:

-* This is why `.` has higher precedece then `+` in the table above -- in Miller 5 and below, where `.` was only used for concatenation, it had the same precedence as `+`.
+* This is why `.` has higher precedece than `+` in the table above -- in Miller 5 and below, where `.` was only used for concatenation, it had the same precedence as `+`.
 So you can now do this:

 <pre class="pre-highlight-in-pair">
 <b>mlr --json --from data/server-log.json put -q '</b>